Canon 80D vs Olympus E-PL8

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 80D provides a higher frame rate than the E-PL8.
 It can shoot video footage at 1080/60p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the 80D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Canon 80D and Olympus E-PL8 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 80D has one, while the E-PL8 does not.
 While the built-in flash of the 80D is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.